On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: Introduction

 with $K= \left( { }\right)$, $A= \left( { }\right)$, and $N= \left( { }\right)$, where $r>0$, and $\theta, n\in \mathbb{R}$.
 (This is a unique decomposition called ``the Iwasawa decomposition'' in the Lie theory literature; it is a special case of QR factorization; see \cite{delaCruzReyes21}).
 The correspondence between \cref{eq:kan2} and \cref{eq:general} is explicitly given by

 \end{remark}

+\begin{remark} When $\beta=-\gamma=0$ in \cref{eq:general} the problem corresponds to what can be termed as the General Self-Adjoint Real-Separated (``GSARS'' for short) BC, detailed in the work of Folland \cite{FOLLAND-FOURIER} (Section 3.5, pp.~86-95).
+In the series of articles of Zettl and his co-authors \cite{KZ96b, KZ96a,KWZ2008} on the geometric structures of spaces of boundary conditions, it sometimes takes the form

-This paper also treats some `separated BC' problems such as the periodic and anti-periodic cases.
-A general framework of `separated' and `coupled' self-adjoint BCs for Sturm-Liouville problems of interest here, and can also be found in \cite{Atkinson1964,WSZ2008,WSZ2011}.
+where $\theta_0, \theta_1 \in [0, \pi)$.
+These correspond to $\alpha=-\cot \theta_0$ and $\delta=-\cot \theta_1$ in our notation.
+We shall discuss these particular GSARS cases in this article.
+A general framework for spaces of boundary conditions for `separated' and `coupled' self-adjoint BCs for higher order Sturm-Liouville problems can be found in the literature. \cite{Atkinson1964,WSZ2008,WSZ2011}. \end{remark}

 Recent activity \cite{AGLMS2017,AGMST2013,AGMST2010}, following \cite{AlonsoSimon80}, has focused on minimal extension of operators and their properties.
 We adopt a more classical point of view, \cite{Lidskii59, GohbergKrein1969} focusing on \emph{lower rank perturbation} of \cref{eq:Saito-Operator}.
 We will show that in the most general setting, all known examples of the Sturm-Liouville problem are polynomial perturbations of \cref{eq:Saito-Operator} by operators of rank at most 4.
 We believe the result to be new.
-This article proposes: \begin{itemize} \item A unified view of all known boundary value problems (BVPs) recasting them in terms of the integral operator formulation (e.g., Green's functions); \item All of these BVPs are equivalent --- up to the finite dimensional perturbation --- of the base nonlocal integral operator \cref{eq:Saito-Operator}.
+This article proposes: \begin{itemize} \item A unified view of all known boundary value problems (BVPs) recasting them in terms of the integral operator formulation (e.g., Green's functions); \item All of these BVPs are equivalent --- up to the finite dimensional perturbation --- to the base nonlocal integral operator \cref{eq:Saito-Operator}.
 The BCs for all these problems are indeed encoded in the perturbation in the following sense: The nonlocal operator \cref{eq:Saito-Operator} corresponds to the Green's function on the whole real line; introducing BCs on $[0,1]$ amounts to introducing a perturbation on this free-space Green's function. \item A unified approach to obtain the Green's functions from the expansion of the resolvents.
 This is an expansion on old ideas due to Kato \cite{KATO}. \end{itemize} The spectral questions explored here connect in a fundamental way with the works \cite{AGHKLT18,AGHKLT19,FGKLNS2021,FGKNS2021}.

 \begin{remark} We are interested in trace or sum rules for spectral functions associated with $\mathcal{K}$ in \cref{eq:Saito-Operator}, emanating from our recent work \cite{HS-ACHA18}.
 We plan to treat the closed forms for the iterated kernel and spectral functions corresponding to various Sturm-Liouville problems in our upcoming series of articles. \end{remark}